-ARM provides safety support to open automotive markets for Cortex-R5Author: Steve Rogerson Time: 2015-01-25
+ARM provides safety support to open automotive markets for Cortex-R5Author: Steve Rogerson Date: 2015-01-25

 Arm has delivered a safety document set for its Cortex-R5 processor to drive its adoption in safety-critical applications, including in automotive, health and industrial.
 This is a step toward the cost-effective deployment of more technically advanced systems across these multiple sectors.